Imperal Docs

 folder_id: str

-# id_projection="folder_id" tells the web-kernel that the "folder_id" field
+# id_projection="folder_id" names the field that carries the entity ID for

 @chat.function(